 Q: Who is funding your education, and how will you cover living expenses?

 Sample Answer: "My education and living expenses are being funded by my parents.
 We have a joint savings account that holds over £30,000, and we have already paid a £5,000 deposit to the university.
-We have also budgeted for the Immigration Health Surcharge (IHS).
+We have also budgeted for the Immigration Health Surcharge.
 My father's salary slips and bank statements are included in my application."

 Q: Do you plan to work part-time in the UK?

 Sample Answer: "If time permits and it does not affect my studies, I may take up a part-time role within the permitted 20 hours per week during term time to gain work experience.
-However, I understand this is supplementary and not necessary for my financial survival—my funding is already secured."
+However, I understand this is supplementary and not necessary for my financial survival — my funding is already secured."

-Questions About Dependents
+Questions About Dependants

 Q: What will your spouse do while you're studying in the UK?

 Sample Answer: "My spouse will accompany me and provide emotional support.
-They may seek part-time employment under their dependent visa conditions, but we have budgeted independently for their stay.
+They may seek part-time employment under their dependant visa conditions, but we have budgeted independently for their stay.
 We both plan to return home after I complete my studies."

 Credibility Assessment Criteria for UK Student Visa Interview

-UKVI assesses ten key factors: immigration history, education background, financial circumstances, academic qualifications, course provider reputation, role of educational agents, English language proficiency, dependents, pull factors (UK-based family), and engagement with the course.
+UKVI assesses ten key factors: immigration history, education background, financial circumstances, academic qualifications, course provider reputation, role of educational agents, English language proficiency, dependants, pull factors (UK-based family), and engagement with the course.
 All factors must align with your application documents.

 The UKVI credibility interview assesses your overall profile against the Genuine Student Requirement.
 Officers evaluate multiple factors to determine whether you are a credible, committed student or if your application raises concerns.